tasuwo/SwiftRPG/README.md

 - ~~Loop object's behavior~~
 - ~~Disabling walking and behavior~~
 - ~~Scene transition~~
-- Use only SpriteKit.
-Use UIKit for using storyboard, but it's not efficiency.
+- ~~Use only SpriteKit.
+Use UIKit for using storyboard, but it's not efficiency.~~
+- Fix displacement of tile and objects
 - Sound
 - Flag management
 - Battle